openid/connect-site/pages/index.markdown

 -----
 Receiving an OpenID Connect response
 --
-Assuming the user authorized the client's request, the following additional parameters are included in the [OAuth 2.0 access token response](http://tools.ietf.org/html/draft-ietf-oauth-v2-05#section-3.3.2) from the server:
+Assuming the user authorized the client's request, the client will [obtain an access token](http://tools.ietf.org/id/draft-ietf-oauth-v2-10.html#obtaining-token).
+The [OAuth 2.0 access token response](http://tools.ietf.org/id/draft-ietf-oauth-v2-10.html#access-token-response) will include the following information as a JSON object encoded within a single response parameter named `signed`:

- * `user_id` - A unique HTTPS URI of the currently signed in user. e.g. "https://example-server.com/08lnwon1n21" or "https://graph.facebook.com/24400320"
+ * `access_token` - REQUIRED.
+The access token issued by the authorization server.
+ * `expires_in` - OPTIONAL.
+The duration in seconds of the access token lifetime.
- * `issued_at` - A unix timestamp of when this signature was created.
+ * `issued_at` - REQUIRED.
+A unix timestamp of when this signature was created.
- * `signature` - HMAC-SHA256 with the key being the client Secret and the text being the access token, expires in, issued at, and user identifier.

-Note that unlike OpenID 1.0 and 2.0, the user identifier is different from the user's profile URL.
-This allows the identifier (and thus discovery) to be over SSL while not requiring that profile pages also be hosted via SSL.
+ * `user_id` - REQUIRED.
+A locally unique and never reassigned identifier for the user paired with the domain of the authorization server. e.g. "24400320@facebook.com", "AItOawmwtWwcT0k51BayewNvutrJUqsvl6qs7A4@google.com", or "david@recordon.com".

+The `signed` parameter is a simple way to make sure that the data received by the client through the User-Agent flow (or other untrusted channels) has not been modified.
+It is signed by the server using the client secret which was previously established over a trusted channel.
+The signed_request parameter is the concatenation of a HMAC SHA-256 signature string, a period (.), and a base64url encoded JSON object.
+Note that [base64url encoding](http://tools.ietf.org/html/rfc4648#section-5) has two different characters from base64 and no padding.

 The client MUST verify that the server's token endpoint is authoritative to issue assertions about the user identifier.
 If the domain (including sub-domain) of the user identifier matches the domain of the server's token endpoint URI then this verification is complete.
 If they do not match, the client MUST verify the assertion via [Discovery](#discovery).

 The client SHOULD verify the signature.
 If the client does not verify the signature, it MUST make a [User Info API](#API) request and include its client identifier when doing so.

+Note that unlike OpenID 1.0 and 2.0, the user identifier is different from the user's profile URL.
+The user identifier will generally be different from the user's email address or Jabber ID.
+The exception to this generalization is when your OpenID is hosted on a domain which you own and control.

+When the client stores the user identifier, it's RECOMMENDED that they first split it on the "@" symbol and store it in two parts.
+The string on the left of the "@" symbol MUST NOT be over 255 ASCII characters in length.

 *(Code sample goes here!)*